2019 World Snooker Championship: Qualifying

 Players ranked 17 to 80 in the 2018/2019 world rankings were seeded 1 to 64 in qualifying.
 The remaining tour players plus the invited amateurs were drawn randomly.

-Round 1

 There were 64 matches in the first round of qualifying.
 Each match was played between a seeded and a non-seeded player.
-Numbers given in brackets after players' names (in left-hand columns below) show the seedings (1 to 64) for the players ranked 17 to 80 in the 2018/2019 world rankings.

-Round 2

-Round 3

-Winners of the third round qualifying matches advanced to the main draw.

 Century breaks

 Main stage centuries

 The main stage of the 2019 World Snooker Championship yielded 100 centuries, made by 23 players.
 The highest break of the tournament, a 143, was compiled by John Higgins in his semi-final match with David Gilbert.

 The championship broke a number of records in terms of century breaks, including the total number compiled in the main stage of a snooker tournament: there were 14 more centuries than the 86 recorded in both the 2015 and the 2016 championships.
 The final featured 11 century breaks, the highest number ever compiled in a single match, one more than the ten centuries in the 2016 semi-final between Ding Junhui and Allan McManus.
 Judd Trump equalled Ding's record of seven centuries made by one player in a world championship match.